 While these approaches have all shown varying degrees of promise, scaling them to meet global steel demand—which is likely to increase in response to the infrastructure build out required by the energy transition and the increasingly limited supply of steel scrap—along with making these approaches cost effective will not be easy.
 The recently passed Inflation Reduction Act of 2022 (IRA), however, provides incentives for undertaking a number of these green steel production approaches that could accelerate the US steel industry’s efforts to minimize its carbon emissions while continuing to meet the infrastructure demands of the modern world.

-Clean Hydrogen-Based Steel Production
+Clean Hydrogen used in Steel Production

 The process of reducing iron ore to crude steel with clean hydrogen requires tons (literally) of clean hydrogen.
 One estimate suggests that 144 tons of clean hydrogen will produce just 2 tons of green steel.
 The amount of clean hydrogen required to transition steel production to a clean hydrogen and EAF process—setting aside the costs of new facilities and equipment—simply does not exist on the market today and what little clean hydrogen is on the market is far from being cost competitive with carbon intensive gray hydrogen produced from natural gas through steam-methane reformation.

-The IRA is poised to transform the hydrogen market with the introduction of a new clean hydrogen tax credit under Internal Revenue Code Section 45V.
+The IRA is poised to transform the hydrogen market with the introduction of a new clean hydrogen tax credit under Internal Revenue Code Section 45V, also known as the Hydrogen Inflation Reduction Act (HIRA).
 Under the new Section 45V hydrogen producers will be entitled to receive a credit of up to $3 for each kilogram (kg) of clean hydrogen produced (defined as having emissions intensity no greater than 4 kg of carbon dioxide equivalent emissions per kg of hydrogen produced).
 The amount of the credit is throttled up or down based upon the emissions intensity of the hydrogen and whether prevailing wage and apprenticeship requirements are met at the facility.
 The clean hydrogen producer may also elect to take direct payment of the credit during its first five years and then sell the credit during its final ten-year window.
 Additionally, and as further discussed below, the IRA allows a steel producer to take the clean electricity credits related to a wind or solar project it develops, use the electricity the wind or solar project generates for the production of clean hydrogen, and also receive the Section 45V credit for each kg of clean hydrogen the facility produces.